ampproject/amphtml/extensions/amp-consent/amp-consent.md

 ## Consent configuration

 The `<amp-consent>` element requires a JSON configuration object that specifies the extension's behavior.
-A `consents` object is required within the JSON object.

 Example: